 ¾ cup light olive oil (or other lightly flavored oil)

 3 tablespoons dried toasted minced onion

 2 teaspoons smoked paprika

-- Toast minced onion.
+- Toast dried minced onion and garlic.
 Combine all ingredients.
-Let sit for a few days before enjoying
+Let sit for a few days before enjoying.

 This is a bit spicy, if you are sensitive to spice, use 1 tablespoon red pepper flakes and let sit a couple days, taste, then add more red pepper flakes if desired.